Air Fryer Scones

 cutting out scones collage

 • Repeat until you have used up all of the dough, gathering any scraps.
-Brush the top of the scones (not the sides) with a little milk and sprinkle with Demerara sugar.
+Brush the top of the scones (but not the sides!) with a little milk and sprinkle with Demerara sugar.

 • Preheat the Air Fryer for five minutes to 180°C (350°F) then place the scones on a liner in the basket, spaced apart to allow the air to circulate.
 Bake for 15 minutes or until the scones are well risen and golden.